- Introduction to credit reporting

 Be wary of ‘credit repair’ companies that will offer – for a fee – to remove a default listing from your credit report .
 If the listing is correct, it can’t be removed.
 If you think the listing may be incorrect, you can sort this out yourself.

 Repayment History Information

-Information about repayments that have been due to a Licensed credit provider .
-It is limited to whether the payment was made in full, the due date, and (if paid more than 15 days late) the date of payment..
-A credit reporting body can disclose 24 months of this information to a Licensed credit provider that has agreed to share the same kind of information.
-Your Licensed credit provider must inform you if it will be collecting or disclosing this information.
+Your credit report may record information about repayments that have been due to a credit provider .
+Only credit providers licensed by the Australian Securities and Investments Commission has list this repayment information.
+This information is limited to whether the payment was made in full, the due date, and (if paid more than 15 days late) the date of payment.
+A credit reporting body can disclose 24 months of this information to other licensed credit providers that has agreed to share the same kind of information.

 Serious Credit Infringement